 • or which indicates a major deviation from EU Good Distribution Practice;

-• or (within EU) which indicates a major deviation from the terms and provisions of the Wholesale Dealers Authorisation;
+• or which indicates a major deviation from the terms and provisions of the Wholesale Dealers Authorisation (within the EU);

 • or which indicates a failure to carry out satisfactory procedures for distribution of medicines or (within EU) a failure of the Responsible Person to fulfil his legal duties;